Title: | Regression Toward the Mean |

 start |

-a start value for mu. |
+A numeric value specifying the start value for |

 end |

-an end value for mu. |
+A numeric value specifying the end value for |

 Before |